 - 1. On the Device Physical View, select the Device. - 2.
-In the navigation pane, expand the Configuration > Edit folders. - 3.
+In the navigation pane, expand Configuration > Edit. - 3.
 Click Chassis. - 4.
 Click the Fan Info tab.

 Fan Info field descriptions

 Use the data in the following tables to use the Fan Info tab.